expyriment/expyriment/documentation/sphinx/Testsuite.rst

    $ python -m expyriment.cli -T

-**Please note that all changes to Defaults_ prior to starting the test suite apply!**
+**Please note that all changes to the** Defaults_ **prior to starting the test suite apply!**

 Menu overview
 ~~~~~~~~~~~~~
 Here is a brief explanation of the available options:

-1. *Visual stimulus presentation*
+1. **Visual stimulus presentation**

  * Tests the visual stimulus presentation timing specifics of the system

  The following results will be reported:
-  * "Estimated Screen Refresh Rate": The refresh rate of the screen in Hz and
+  * *Estimated Screen Refresh Rate*: The refresh rate of the screen in Hz and
-    the approximated time of a single refresh in ms
+    the approximated time of a single refresh in milliseconds
-  * "Detected Framebuffer Pages": The amount of buffers used for drawing to the
+  * *Detected Framebuffer Pages*: The amount of buffers used for drawing to the
     screen; if only one buffer is used, new stimuli will be drawn directly to the
     screen; if two buffers (double buffer) are used, new stimuli will be drawn to
     an additional page, and a screen update will replace the screen with this page